 Essentially, a coffee sock is a cotton sleeve attached to a thin, metal wire.
 After placing coffee grounds into the sock, the coffee is allowed to steep.
 Once done, the sock is removed from the brew vessel or cup, along with the spent grounds.

 But why is the coffee sock such a popular brew option?
 In short, it avoids the pitfalls of both immersion and filtration coffee brewing methods.

 …The temperature…is higher in the full immersion system.
-The slowest part of coffee extraction…is the speed at which…flavor moves through the…particle to the…coffee.
+The slowest part of coffee extraction…is the speed at which…flavour moves through the…particle to the…coffee.

-So as the sock allows the grounds to immerse in water—drawing out bolder, sweeter flavors—the sock also filters out any bitter compounds and oils that impart unpleasant flavors to the final cup.
+So as the coffee sock allows the grounds to immerse in water—drawing out bolder, sweeter flavours—the sock also filters out any bitter compounds and oils that impart unpleasant flavours to the final cup.